georgiacarr123/McrDig/day_four_five/step4.md

 ## Try it out

 In your `index.html` file, include in the component file.
-Inside your `DOM` instance's `render` method (create a new instance if you deleted your practice code from earlier), call the `Posts` component function, passing in the following object:
+Where you were previously calling your `DOM` instance's `render` method and passing in the `Post` component with a single `post` object, instead now call the `Posts` component function, passing in the following array:

 ```js
 [{